 Portfolio Manager/Sub-Investment Adviser

-The fund's investment adviser is The Dreyfus Corporation.
+The fund's investment adviser is The Dreyfus Corporation (Dreyfus).
 The fund's primary portfolio managers are Jeffrey Burger and Thomas Casey, positions they have held since December 2009 and February 2012, respectively.
-Mr. Burger is a senior analyst for tax-sensitive strategies at Standish Mellon Asset Management Company LLC (Standish), an affiliate of The Dreyfus Corporation.
-Mr. Casey is a senior portfolio manager for tax-sensitive strategies at Standish.
+Mr. Burger is a senior portfolio manager for tax sensitive strategies at Standish Mellon Asset Management Company LLC (Standish).
+Mr. Casey is a senior portfolio manager for tax sensitive strategies at Standish.
 Messrs.
-Burger and Casey are also employees of The Dreyfus Corporation.
+Burger and Casey also are employees of Dreyfus.

 |Benchmark 3||Barclays Municipal Bond Index|

 |Average Effective Maturity||16.9 Years